diegoref/SSA2016/README.md

 <b>16 February 2016 - Training Set for Task #2 released.</b> Please download it from <a href='https://www.google.com/url?q=https%3A%2F%2Fwww.maurodragoni.com%2Fresearch%2Fopinionmining%2Fdatasets%2Fchallenge2016%2Ftask2.zip&sa=D&sntz=1&usg=AFQjCNEoXErvj-zrQ-L1z7aV8hpWxMdpcw'>this link</a> or check the <a href='https://groups.google.com/forum/#!topic/semantic-sentiment-analysis/cMoPKHm5tRk'>sentiment analysis initiative</a> for more details

-<b>16 February 2016 - Training Set and list of verbs (about 30) for Task #5 released.</b> Please download the training set from <a href='https://github.com/diegoref/SSA2016/blob/master/task5First50.xml'>this link</a> and the annotated verbs from <a href='https://github.com/diegoref/SSA2016/blob/master/task5VerbsAnnotated.txt'>here</a>or check the <a href='https://groups.google.com/forum/#!topic/semantic-sentiment-analysis/HXmAdUQQ25I'>sentiment analysis initiative</a> for more details
+<b>16 February 2016 - Training Set and list of verbs (about 30) for Task #5 released.</b> Please download the training set from <a href='https://github.com/diegoref/SSA2016/blob/master/task5First50.xml'>this link</a> and the annotated verbs from <a href='https://github.com/diegoref/SSA2016/blob/master/task5VerbsAnnotated.txt'>here</a> or check the <a href='https://groups.google.com/forum/#!topic/semantic-sentiment-analysis/HXmAdUQQ25I'>sentiment analysis initiative</a> for more details

 Check the <a href='https://github.com/diegoref/SSA2016/wiki'>wiki</a> page to see more details